jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

     $ sumtrees.py -x2 -f0.95 -b200 -l -o results.sumtrees treefile1.tre treefile2.tre treefile3.tre

 Note that "``-x``"/"``--max-threads`` flags imply the "``-m``"/"``--multithreaded``" flag, so the latter does not need to be explicitly specified if you are specifying the maximum number of threads.

-Empirically, I have found it is always faster *not* to limit the number of threads, even if the number of threads exceeds the number of processors: the operating system will manage the fine art of cycling each of the threads through the available processors.
-Thus, the *only* reason to limit the number of threads is if you want to keep one or more processors of your machine free to let you work on other things while running the SumTrees analysis.

 Tutorials and Examples
 ======================